 Since graduating in June 2015, at the request Dr. Marlon Hestick, President of the Guyana Wesleyan Bible College; I had the privilege of designing and teaching "Counselling Victims Affected by Incest" to fifteen pastors and leaders of different denominations in here in Guyana.
 It was the first time that a course of this nature was taught at a Christian Education institution in Guyana and I am the first person in the Body of Christ in Guyana to study incest in the Church here in Guyana.
 My BGU Dissertation was identified by the President as the text for the course.
-Copies of this book will be available at Xulon, Amazon and other outlets in December 2017.
+Copies of this book are now available at Xulon, Amazon and other outlets.
 I heartily thank BGU's faculty for ushering me into the next step of my calling as God's servant.

 I live in Melbourne Australia and graduated in 2014 with a Doctor of Transformational Leadership focused on organisations.
 I completed the study as I recognized my need to grow in wisdom and understanding in leader a Christian organisation that had many challenges, complexities, and opportunities.
 But it was one that was in decline.
 What was the relevance of a name?
 How is a common community forged over distance and amongst 150 staff?
 How do you even assess the current reality amidst biases and hobbyhorses?
 These were just some of the questions that I grappled with over my four years of study.
 Four years on and I am still in the job and we have see incredible change and blessing.
 Through most measurements, we have just started to grow again.
 We are incredibly hopeful of God using us to extend his kingdom in Australia and the world through a clear focus, in a growing community of practitioners and all under the name of Power to Change (part of Cru or CCCI). www.powertochange.org.au